 For the Negin project, a Dutch team of Delft University of Technology arrived in Iran and travelled to Firoozabad county on the first of November.
 In this area, the Negin project will be realized.
 We will give a brief overview of who they are, what they already did and what will be done in the coming future.

-Below are the members of the team who are currently in Iran conducting a field study on the Negin project.
-Firstly, we will let them tell something about themselves and their reasons for cooperating in the project.
+The members of the team who are currently in Iran conducting a field study on the Negin project, are Luc Haagh, Grytsje de Boer and Mees Dekkers.

 Next to this team of researchers currently working in Iran, two students stayed behind in Delft to work on the design of the safari center.
 Priyadarshini Nanda and Naftany van Zwaaij are both master students in Building Technology.
 They will design the safari park in a sustainable way.